Family Reunion Retrospective

 Last, while I tried to stick to the schedule on the sheet that Sara printed out – and I kept reminding myself to, I ended up making up the schedule on the fly.
 While it worked out this time, in future events, that may not be the case.
 I really have to get better at sticking to pre-planned schedules. 😀

-We have a fairly decent camera, but unfortunately, because of a setting enabled on the camera and the poor lighting in the room, a lot of the pictures came out blurry.
-This was partly due to the fact that the camera is pretty new, and Sara didn’t have a ton of experience using it.
+We have a fairly decent camera, but unfortunately, because of a camera setting and the poor lighting, a lot of the pictures were blurry.
+This was partly due to the fact that the camera is new, and Sara didn’t have a ton of experience using it.
 With that said, the group photo of our family was taken by another member so we did end up with a nice photo.
 We should have taken a few shots the night before and checked them out, but in our haste, we didn’t and ultimately lost a bunch of photos.

 All in all, I think given the circumstances, we planned